Applying through Clearing

 We've also created a free Clearing help sheet (PDF) that you can download and print off to help shortlist courses and universities.

 It's best to do this in the days or weeks before Clearing starts, even if you're confident about your exam results.
 But don't panic if you haven't thought about Clearing in advance – even spending a few minutes preparing yourself before you contact unis puts you in a great position.

-If you're feeling overwhelmed, you can bookmark our guide on how to beat stress and anxiety during Clearing, and press play on the Spotify playlist we made you to help you stay positive during Clearing.
+If you're feeling overwhelmed, see our guide on how to beat stress and anxiety during Clearing.

 The availability of courses changes rapidly in Clearing, so you need to keep an eye on the latest vacancies.

 You can see all Clearing vacancies on the UCAS website and on university websites.